gjoncas/Artificial-Philosophy/eodermdrome/eodermdrome.md

 <br>Optimally, the program should be able to display these graphically.

 This project can be further extended to eodermdromic phrases or sentences.
+<br>Here, the vertices of the graph are not letters, but words.
+<br>An unsatisfying example is: figs, lizards, snakes, heat, light, figs, snakes, light, lizards, heat, figs

-<br>It would be interesting to write a program to find eodermdromic phrases in any given corpus.
+It would be interesting to write a program to find eodermdromic phrases in any given corpus.
 <br>Another idea is Oulipian short stories embodying interesting graph theoretic properties.

 &nbsp;